Steven Caldwell: Burnley

 In the opening game of the 2007–08 season against West Bromwich Albion, however, Caldwell suffered a hamstring injury and was substituted in the 31st minute, as Burnley lost 1–0.
-It wasn't until on 29 August 2007 when he returned to the starting line–up against Oldham Athletic in the second round of the League Cup, as the club won 3–0.
+On 29 August 2007 he returned to the starting line–up against Oldham Athletic in the second round of the League Cup, as the club won 3–0.
 Following this return, Caldwell regained his first team place in the centre–back and his captaincy for the next eight matches.
 This lasted until he suffered two separate injuries that saw him out for a month.
-It wasn't until on 22 December 2007 when Caldwell returned to the starting line–up against Ipswich Town and kept a clean sheet, as the club drew 0–0.
+On 22 December 2007 Caldwell returned to the starting line–up against Ipswich Town and kept a clean sheet, as the club drew 0–0.
 Following his return, he resumed his duties as the captain, as well as, his first team place in the centre–back position.
-It wasn't until on 26 February 2008 when Caldwell scored his first goal of the season, as well as, setting up Burnley's first goal of the game, in a 2–0 win against Coventry City.
+On 26 February 2008 Caldwell scored his first goal of the season, as well as, setting up Burnley's first goal of the game, in a 2–0 win against Coventry City.
 However, he was sent–off in a match for a second bookable offence against Hull City on 4 March 2008, as the club lost 2–0.
-After serving a one match suspension, Caldwell returned to the starting line–up against local rivals Preston North End on 22 March 2008, coming on as a second half substitute, in a 2–1 loss.
+After serving a one match suspension, Caldwell returned to the starting line–up against local rivals Preston North End on 22 March 2008, coming on as a second-half substitute, in a 2–1 loss.
 He then scored his second goal of the season, in a 1–0 win against Southampton on 19 April 2008.
 At the end of the 2007–08 season, Caldwell went on to make thirty–two appearances and scoring two times in all competitions.